Hal Baskin, former gang member turned Englewood community activist, dead at 66

 “It’s real hard for me right now,” Smith said.
 “It’s a lot of heartbroken people.”

-Aysha Butler, who co-founded R.A.G.E.
-Resident Association of Greater Englewood, worked with him on community initiatives.
+Aysha Butler, who co-founded the Resident Association of Greater Englewood, worked with Mr. Baskin on community initiatives.

 READ MORE: